ccorcos/meteor-swipe-examples/README.md

 - [ex3](http://swipe-ex3.meteor.com/)
 - [ex4](http://swipe-ex4.meteor.com/)

+# Iron Router

+The current master branch shows a demo using iron-router and user login.
+It uses `Tracker.autorun` to dynamically arrange the layout of the swiper, animate transitions, and set the route.

 ## To do

-- iron router example
 - keep session variables after reload
 - mouse off screen bug

-# WIP

-add iron router. make a todo's example with swiping to the side